harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 The `teams.csv` file contains the minimal information required to create users and teams in DOMjudge.
-We use scripts to generate from this `teams.csv` file a  `users.yaml` and `teams.yaml` to import users and teams into DOMjudge, and to generate emails which sends users their credentials.
+We use scripts to generate from this `teams.csv` file a  `users.yaml` and `teams.yaml` to import users and teams into DOMjudge, and to generate emails which sends users their credentials and team info.
 The scripts only need the `teams.csv` and the course part's number as input.
 The course part number is required because as we can see above its used in the user's `Id` and `Username`, and the team's `Id`, `Name`, and `Display name`, because as explained above for each coursepart we generate a different user account for each user.